lakejs/lake-docs/reference/nodes.md

 ### attr()

-Returns the value of the specified attribute from the first node, or sets the values of attributes on all nodes.
+Returns the value of the specified attribute from the first node, or sets the values of attributes for all elements.

 * Parameters: